Cat & Dog Teeth Cleaning for Pet Owners in Old Town, Chicago

 When Should Your Pet Have Their Teeth Cleaned?

 The earliest age at which pets should have their first professional cleaning is between 2-3 years, but this can vary.
-Your veterinarian can help you determine the best time for a dental cleaning, and will explain the procedure to you in full so you can make an informed decision.
+Your veterinarian can help you determine the best time for cat and dog teeth cleaning, and will explain the procedure to you in full so you can make an informed decision.
 The following symptoms and behaviors may also indicate that it’s time for a cleaning:

 - Yellow or brown teeth